Skip to content ↓

 For example:

 • In Year 1, we consider the local geography of our area by learning about maps and plans.
-First, we use knowledge gleaned from plans to locate our school within the local area and we move on to use the children’s own knowledge of the area to devise a route to school with key features of the local area to guide them.
+First, we use knowledge gleaned from plans to locate our school within the local area, and we move on to using the children’s own knowledge of the area to devise a route to school with key features of the local area to guide them.

 • In Year 1, we further consolidate our knowledge of our local area by comparing it to other areas.
 This requires us to have collated data on physical and human geographical features and to understand why our area is unique to us.